 Applying for Medical School alongside studying for your A-Levels can be stressful and feel overwhelming at times.
 It’s important that you try to stay mentally and physically healthy as much as you can.
 There might be a lot to do, but stress will only hinder your performance.

 When candidates start receiving interview invites, don’t worry if you don’t get yours straight away.
 Some universities start sending theirs in November while others wait until the new year, and some stagger their invitations across several months up to the spring.
 If you have to wait, it isn’t a reflection on your application – the Medical Schools just have a lot of applications to process.

-Finally, don’t forget the hobbies and relaxation techniques you wrote about so passionately in your personal statement!
-There is a reason medical schools look for this, and that is because medicine is a demanding degree and future career – and being able to take time out to relax stops you from burning out.
+Finally, don’t forget about the extracurricular activities that you wrote about so passionately in your Personal Statement!
+There is a reason why Medical Schools want to know about your hobbies – it’s because Medicine is a demanding degree and career where relaxation time is vital to stop you from burning out.

 Loading More Content